Unmasking the Polygamous Nature of Quantum Nonlocality: Three parties and strict monogamy

 \section{Three parties and strict monogamy}

 We begin by recalling the standard results on Bell monogamy between three observers.
 Consider a scenario in which party $A$ tries to simultaneously violate the CHSH inequalities \cite{CHSH1969} with parties $B$ and $C$ using a three-qubit quantum state.
-We will denote the value of the CHSH-Bell parameters for this state by $\mathcal{B}_{AB}$ and $\mathcal{B}_{AC}$, respectively.
+We denote the value of the CHSH-Bell parameters by $\mathcal{B}_{AB}$ and $\mathcal{B}_{AC}$, respectively.
+Quantum mechanics predicts that these parameters obey the relation~\cite{SG2001,TVmono2006}